San7o/cchecker/README.md

 Well, enought talking, let's get into business.
 I am not building one of that (but maybe I will eventually), right now I just want to create a run-time borrow checker that panics when the rules are not met.
-While this is not as powerfult as a compile time one, It follows the principle of "fail early": if we made some "unsafe" variable declarations we should be punished as soon as possible when we reach that code.
+While this is not as powerful as a compile time one, It follows the principle of "fail early": if we made some "unsafe" variable declarations we should be punished as soon as possible when we reach that code.